5 Reasons Design Sprints Are PERFECT For Start-ups

 4. Sprints align your team to an objective

 A 2017 study showed that only 15% of workers are engaged in their work, showing a desire to do just enough to get through the day.
-This isn’t ideal for a start-ups as you can imagine.
-Start-ups need to energise teams to go the extra mile and know their work is directly contributing to company success to maintain motivation and momentum.

 Emphasis on team alignment can be a remedy for this.
 Team alignment is the extent to which different departments and roles communicate and collaborate to achieve a set of wider goals or objectives.
-How well aligned your team is matters, with 97% of employees believing a lack of alignment influences the outcome of a project.

-5. Design Sprints are repeatable
+5. Design sprints are repeatable

 Although committing a block of time to an objective can be daunting with other business activities going on, the benefit is that you won’t be creating pockets of time over the course of weeks and months where this time would otherwise make up.
 Time is invested straight away.